 - Michaela at Love Letters to Old Hollywood

 - Le at Critica Retro

 This review was added to Pale Writer 2′s The Man Who Would Be Shane Blogathon.
-Other posts with those stars mentioned in this post include those who starred in Dead Men Don’t Wear Plaid.
+Other posts with those stars who appeared in Dead Men Don’t Wear Plaid.
 George Gaynes stars in Tootsie which is reviewed here and here.
-Ingrid Bergman stars in Murder on The Orient Express and Indiscreet, Joan Crawford in The Man from UNCLE, Ava Gardner in Knots Landing and The Kidnapping of the President and Bette Davis in Madame Sin and Burnt Offerings.
-Cary Grant stars in North by Northwestand An Affair to Remember, Burt Lancaster in The Cassandra Crossing, Charles Laughton in The Paradine Case, Fred MacMurray in The Apartment and The Swarm and Vincent Price in Catchfire / Trackback.
+Ingrid Bergman stars in Murder on The Orient Express and Indiscreet, Joan Crawford in The Man from UNCLE, Ava Gardner in Knots Landing and Bette Davis in Madame Sin.
+Cary Grant stars in An Affair to Remember, Burt Lancaster in The Cassandra Crossing, Charles Laughton in The Paradine Case, Fred MacMurray in The Apartment and Vincent Price in Catchfire / Trackback.